 All About the Wafer Cleaning Process in Semiconductor Manufacturing Services

-Silicon wafers are among the most fragile products found in semiconductor manufacturing services.
+We take wafer cleaning very seriously, as silicon wafers are among the most fragile products found in semiconductor manufacturing services.
 Subject to many different potential concerns, one of the most prominent is surface contamination, which can occur simply as a result of silicon wafers being exposed to organic particles in the air.
 Due to electrostatic force, contaminants will bond directly to silicon wafers, causing them to function improperly unless thoroughly cleaned prior to implementation.

 Fortunately, experts in semiconductor manufacturing services have developed a solution for this all too common issue—here’s how it works.

-Step #1: Cleaning with Solvents
+Step #1: Wafer Cleaning with Solvents

 When it comes to cleaning the surfaces of silicon wafers, nothing beats the effectiveness of solvents.
 Acetone is commonly employed for this purpose, as it can easily remove organic residues, oils and more from wafers without causing additional issues.
 Since solvents themselves can contribute to wafer residue, a two-step process is often employed in which the wafers are cleaned with methanol after being bathed in acetone.
 Finally, the wafers are rinsed with deionized water and blow-dried with nitrogen.

 Step #2: RCA Clean

 Though solvents play a crucial role in the silicon wafer cleaning process, an additional RCA clean is also typically performed.
 This step in the procedure adds a thin layer of oxidation to the silicon, protecting the surface so that buildup of contaminants is no longer able to occur on the actual surface of the wafer.
 After the RCA bath is complete, the wafers are once again cleaned with multiple changes of deionized water and then rinsed under a constant flow to discourage water residue from sticking to the surface.

 Step #3 HF Dip